anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 objects, the Reference Architecture mandates the use of a specific Kubernetes Application package manager.
-The Package Manager must be able to manage the lifecycle of an application, and provide a framework to customise a set of parameters for their deployment.
+The Package Manager must be able to manage the lifecycle of an application, and provide a framework to customise a set of parameters for its deployment.
 The requirement for the Clusters is to expose a Kubernetes API for the package managers to use in the lifecycle management of the applications they manage.
 This must comply with the CNCF CNF Conformance test.
 As it is not recommended